 Step 2: Cover the nail or banger with the carb cap.

-Step 3: If you’re using a directional flow or bubble carb cap, gently twist or rotate the carb cap, which will spread the concentrate across the nail surface by pushing the flow of air around the chamber.
-If you’re using a standard carb cap or a cap with a flat base, use a gentle up-and-down motion to control the airflow.
+Step 3: If you're using a directional flow or bubble carb cap, gently twist or rotate the carb cap, which will spread the concentrate across the nail surface by pushing the flow of air around the chamber.
+If you're using a standard dab tool with carb cap or a cap with a flat base, use a gentle up-and-down motion to control the airflow.

 Step 4: When you're ready to inhale the vapor, remove the carb cap to clear your rig.

-Where to Find a Carb Cap
+Where to buy a carb cap

 Carb caps have no other use other than as a dab accessory, so the only place you'll find them is at dispensaries, smoke shops, or online cannabis accessory retailers.